Anomalous Josephson Coupling and High-Harmonics in Non-Centrosymmetric Superconductors with $S$-wave Spin-Triplet

-Having demonstrated that the ${\bf d}$-vector has a non-trivial texture along the Fermi lines, we expect that their relative orientation on the two sides of the junction has a key role in setting out the Josephson effect.
+Having demonstrated that the ${\bf d}$-vector has a non-trivial texture along the Fermi lines, we expect that the relative orientation of ${\bf d}$-vectors in the two sides of the junction has a key role in setting out the Josephson effect.
 To this aim we employ two representative ${\bf d}$-vectors configurations with a distribution of misalignment angles $\gamma $ that can be $\sim 0$ or close to $\pi/2$.
-The ${\bf d}$-vector along the four Fermi lines of the left (L) NCS [Fig. \ref{fig2} (a)] and right (R) NCS [Fig. \ref{fig2} (b)] is evaluated by considering different values for the electron filling via $\mu$, and the spin-orbital couplings through $\alpha_{\mathrm{OR}}$ and $\lambda_{\mathrm{SO}}$ (see SI).
+The ${\bf d}$-vector along the four Fermi lines of the left (L) NCS [Fig. 2a] and right (R) NCS [Fig. 2b] is evaluated by considering different values for the electron filling via $\mu$, and the spin-orbital couplings through $\alpha_{\mathrm{OR}}$ and $\lambda_{\mathrm{SO}}$ (Supplementary Figures 1,2,3).
 Here, we focus on the region of momentum space where the left- and right-side Fermi lines mostly overlap.
-We start considering electronic configurations that result into ${\bf d}$-vectors that are about collinear on the two sides of the junction [Fig. \ref{fig2} (c)].
-Hence, taking into account those spin-triplet tunneling processes, we find that the derivative of Josephson current is positive at low $\phi$ and the CPR has a standard profile with maximum at about $\phi \sim \pi/2$ [Fig. \ref{fig2} (d)].
-Next, as reported in Fig.~\ref{fig2} (e),(f),(g), the texture of ${\bf d}$-vector in the region nearby the diagonal of the Brillouin zone at the crossings of the left- and right-side Fermi lines indicate that the misalignment angle is about $\pi/2$.
+We start considering electronic configurations that result into ${\bf d}$-vectors that are about collinear on the two sides of the junction [Fig. 2c].
+Hence, taking into account those spin-triplet tunneling processes, we find that the derivative of Josephson current is positive at low $\phi$ and the CPR has a standard profile with maximum at about $\phi \sim \pi/2$ [Fig. 2d].
+Next, as reported in Figs.~2e-g, the texture of ${\bf d}$-vector in the region nearby the diagonal of the Brillouin zone at the crossings of the left- and right-side Fermi lines indicate that the misalignment angle is about $\pi/2$.